Regulatory Compliance and Enforcement of Securities Laws and Rules

 Finally, investors have the right to bring private actions to enforce some securities laws.

 In response to the financial calamity caused by the Great Depression, Congress passed two major laws that regulate the exchange of securities: the Securities Act of 1933 (“1933 Act”) and the Securities Exchange Act of 1934 (“1934 Act”).
 The 1933 Act is the law that requires that all securities for sale in the United States, with some exceptions, be registered with the government.
-The 1934 Act created the SEC and gives it the authority to enforce U.S securities laws, including the 1933 and 1934 Acts, the Investment Advisers Act of 1940, the Sarbanes-Oxley Act of 2002, and the Dodd–Frank Wall Street Reform and Consumer Protection Act.
+The 1934 Act created the SEC, which enforces these and other federal laws.

 One of the SEC’s primary functions is to investigate and bring civil actions against those suspected of committing securities fraud and other violations of U.S law.
 The agency gathers evidence of suspected fraud from surveillance operations, tips from investors, industry organizations, and the media.
 If, based on the evidence, the SEC suspects that a person or company may have violated the law, it may begin an investigation, during which it has the power to subpoena documents and witnesses.
 After the investigation, the agency can choose to do nothing, attempt to settle the case before a complaint is filed, file an administrative law complaint, or file a case in U.S. district court.